Universal Music Group Is Taking Your Favorite Songs Off TikTok

 TikTok just got a lot quieter.
 Universal Music Group, the largest music corporation on the globe, has taken its music off TikTok as it struggles to negotiate a new licensing agreement with the platform.
 In an open letter to musicians and songwriters on January 30, UMG said TikTok could not come to an agreement on key issues of payment, AI, and safety.
 The label group said it had an “overriding responsibility to our artists” that outweighed the consequences of leaving the app.
 “We will always fight for our artists and songwriters and stand up for the creative and commercial value of music,” UMG said.
 TikTok doubled down in its own response, accusing UMG of “greed” and lying.
 UMG’s current contract expired on January 31, and afterward, the company’s musicians were no longer available on the app.
+UMG confirmed the takedown in a new statement to Billboard, calling TikTok’s position “woefully outdated,” a sign that no resolution is in sight.
 Artists have taken their music off TikTok before, but a removal at this scale is uncharted territory for musicians and TikTokers alike.

 Why did UMG pull music?